moneybutton/yours-channels/docs/yours-lightning.md

 ### Closing the channel

 Either party can broadcast their most recent commitment transaction to the blockchain.
-In this case both parties go through the following protcol
+In this case both parties go through the following protocol

 **1. Find the most recent HTLC secret.**

 **2. Build a spending transaction.**

-**3. Broadcast that transaction.**
+**3. Broadcast spending transaction and the most recent commitment transaction.**

 The party that broadcasts the commitment transaction must wait for a day to do that, the other party can do so as soon as possible.

+### Enforcing the HTLC

+In case one party fails to spend an output by providing the HTLC secret, the other party can spend the HTLC output after 2 days.

+**1. Build spending transaction using spending key.**

+**3. Broadcast spending transaction and the most recent commitment transaction.**

 ### Broadcasting an old commitment transaction

-In that case the party that did not broadcast goes trough the following:
+In that case one party broadcasts an old commitment transaction, the other party goes trough the following:

 **1. Find the corresponding HTLC secret.**